FREE DELIVERY for orders over €50 in SLO and €150 in the EU

 1. Treat your hair gently

-Use a gentle brush, such as with boar bristles, and avoid rough combing wet hair.
-Hair is like fabric – with proper care, you can keep it beautiful for longer.
+Use a soft brush, such as boar bristles, and avoid rough combing of wet hair.
+Hair is like fabric - with proper care, you can keep it beautiful for longer.

 2. Limit heat and chemical treatments

-High temperatures when drying, ironing or curling weaken the hair structure.
-Use low to medium temperature and limit dyeing and bleaching.
+High temperature during drying, ironing or curling weakens the hair structure.
+Use low to medium heat and limit dyeing and bleaching.

-3. Take care of your scalp – that's where it all starts.
+3. Take care of your scalp - it all comes from there

 Healthy scalp = healthy growth.
-Use gentle sulfate-free shampoos and scalp-nourishing serums.
+Use gentle sulfate-free shampoos and scalp care serums.

 Elixiré Power Growth Hair Serum

-Advanced serum with 4% AnaGain™ and 5% Capixyl™, which is clinically proven to:
+Advanced serum with 4% AnaGain™ and 5 % Capixyl™, clinically proven:

 – stimulates hair growth,